lbrclbrc/my_coin/whitepaper_draft.md

 - The `sk` controlling the new AC is the same as that of `ADDR`—the same controlling entity;
 - In this “generate AC” step, it is impossible to complete “giving the money to another person” as an ownership transfer—because the circuit forces `sk` to be the same.

 Why the protocol insists on this design (no ownership transfer when generating an AC), and how genuine hidden-identity transfers are implemented **inside** the anonymous layer, will be explained in later sections and in Chapter 4.
-This subsection focuses on explaining the structure and ZK statement of ACCT.
+This subsection focuses on explaining the structure and ZK statement of the account-to-anonymous deposit.

-**Implementation navigation (ZK details for ACCT):**
+**Implementation navigation (ZK details for the account-to-anonymous deposit circuit):**

-- Rust-side ZK proof generation and verification for ACCT:
+- Rust-side ZK proof generation and verification for deposits from an account into a single anonymous commitment:
   - `zkcrypto/src/zkproof_for_acct_to_anon_tx_gen.rs`
   - `zkcrypto/src/zkproof_for_acct_to_anon_tx_verifier.rs`
   - `zkcrypto/src/zkproof_for_acct_to_anon_tx_evil_gen.rs` (used for malicious paths / counterexamples)